Sunday January 29th, 1-4pm

-The public is invited to join the Mount Family in our tradition of protecting our orchards and insuring a successful crop for the next season.
-Activities include dancing and singing by the Molly Dancers and re-enactments of old English traditional rituals.
-Everyone joins in with chanting and music making, toasts of hot cider and placing gifts of cider-soaked bread in the tree branches while chanting the lively words of praise for the New Year.
+Enjoy dancing and singing by the Molly Dancers and re-enactments of old English traditional rituals, as well as chanting and music making, toasts of hot cider and placing gifts of cider-soaked bread in the tree branches while chanting the lively words of praise for the New Year.

 An Ancient British Custom